 A new transaction will be entered, then transmitted to a network of peer-to-peer computers scattered worldwide.
 These computers will then solve various equations to confirm the transaction’s validity.

 Once confirmed to be legitimate, transactions are clustered together in blocks.
 These blocks are then all chained together, creating a long history of permanent transactions, and then it is complete.

 Key Features of the Blockchain

-Because blockchain relies on a decentralised network of users to validate instead of a single authority it provides it with some key characteristics that make blockchain transactions preferable:
+Because blockchain relies on a decentralized network of users to validate instead of a single authority, it provides it with some key characteristics that make blockchain transactions preferable:

 Speed: Transactions go straight from sender to receiver, making it unnecessary for intermediaries and speeding up the process.

 Economical: The lack of intermediaries also makes blockchain networks less expensive.

 Consistent: Blockchain networks operate around the clock, 24 hours a day, seven days a week.

 Secure: A blockchain’s distributed network of nodes provides collective protection against attacks and outages.